Skip the main content if you do not want to read it as the next section.

 Activities such as scuba diving or parachuting can be dangerous if your blood pressure is not under control.
 You will need a medical certificate from your doctor to start or continue doing them.

-The table below gives some ideas of exercises and activities that you can and cannot do:
+The table below gives some ideas of exercises and activities that you can do and others you should avoid:

 Helpful (and unhelpful) activities for lowering blood pressure